Mind Hub Guide: Focus, Identity, and High-Performance Thinking

 1. Breaking the Perfectionism-Procrastination Loop

-2. Goal Architecture and Decision Limits
+2. Goal Frameworks and Decision Limits

 3. The Biology of Focus and Energy